-Then one day, as I sat in my oversized Walmart camping chair, covertly sipping a can of totally egregious Buttercream Chardonnay and watching my daughter's swim meet, an old man in a wheelchair sporting a Vietnam Vet baseball cap wheeled up beside me.
-I greeted him with a smile (though I swear to god, it was not a tell-me-about-your-handjob-smile and more of an aren't-you-a-cool-grandpa-for-showing-up smile).
+Then one day, as I sat in my oversized Walmart camping chair, covertly sipping a can of totally egregious Buttercream Chardonnay, watching my daughter’s swim meet, when an old man in a wheelchair sporting a Vietnam Vet baseball cap wheeled up beside me.
+I greeted him with a smile (though I swear to god, it was not a tell-me-about-your-handjob-smile and more of an aren’t-you-a-cool-grandpa-for-showing-up-at-the-swim-meet smile).

 “I died five times,” he said.

 I looked to my left to see if maybe I was sitting next to the Grim Reaper, and perhaps the old man was trying to strike up a conversation with him instead.
 No scythe and robes present, so I looked back at the guy and said, “No shit?”

 “Yeah,” he said.
 “The last time was earlier this week.
 I gotta tell you, the first three times were all that ‘tunnels of light’ and happiness stuff you hear about.
 But the last two times?
 That was scary shit, man.
 Darkness.
 Really terrifying.”

 “So, does your granddaughter swim freestyle or backstroke?”

 Ok, I didn’t ask that, and in fact I didn’t actually change the subject at all.
 I let the guy talk for another ten minutes or so, told him it was great to meet him, and he left.